 Can the baby get diabetes because of mother’s gestational diabetes?

-is not managed well, it may cause a high birth weight or a big-sized baby.
+If gestational diabetes is not managed well, it may cause a high birth weight or a big-sized baby.
 Chances of the baby developing diabetes are very low if sugars are controlled during the pregnancy term.

 Risks of gestational diabetes